At least 75% of people age > 65 yr do not exercise at recommended levels despite the known health benefits of exercise

 Furthermore, many elderly people are not aware of how hard to exercise and also do not appreciate how much exercise they are capable of.

 Exercise is one of the safest ways to improve health.
 Because of the decline in physical capability due to aging and age-related disorders, the elderly may benefit from exercise more than younger people.
-Exercise has proven benefits even when begun as old as age 75.
-Basic, modest strength training helps even elderly patients carry out activities of daily living.
+Exercise has proven benefits even when begun in later years.
+Basic, modest strength training helps elderly patients carry out activities of daily living.
 Many elderly patients need guidance regarding a safe and appropriate regular exercise regimen.

 The largest health benefits occur, particularly with aerobic exercise, when sedentary patients begin exercising.